goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 The database engine was registered as unnamed utility.
 The unnamed utility is always the default database for new sessions.

-This automatically assign's every table to the default engine.
+This automatically assigns every table to the default engine.

 For multiple databases tables can be assigned to engines.